WWitman/zettajs-tutorials/4-app/README.md

 Our goal is to turn all the machines off when one is off, and turn all on when one is turned on.

->The following code is similar to the event emitter pattern in Node.js.
+>The following code is similar to the EventEmitter pattern in Node.js.
 In Zetta, state transitions are emitted as Node.js events on objects.
 So, when we call 'turn-off' on a device object, that transition is emitted as an event that we can capture and use to manipulate other devices.

 Here is the finished app.js code: